-While every company hopes that their day-to-day activities will run smoothly without disruption, no business is immune from the unexpected.
+While every company hopes that its day-to-day activities will run smoothly without disruption, no business is immune from the unexpected.
 In fact, business disruptions happen frequently, and it’s the organization’s role to ensure that the business is prepared well in advance to mitigate the impacts of these events.
-A disruption that impacts daily business operations can not only cause short-term revenue loss, but can also damage a company’s reputation and alter the trajectory of future growth.
+A disruption that impacts daily business operations can cause short-term revenue loss and damage a company’s reputation and alter future growth trajectory.

-Therefore, it’s critical that businesses should do whatever they can to apply all avenues of action for mitigation, including implementation of both disaster recovery and business continuity plans.
+Therefore, it’s critical that businesses do whatever they can to apply all avenues of action for mitigation, including implementing disaster recovery and business continuity plans.

-Often, these two concepts are used interchangeably and share some similar attributes, they are not synonymous.
-This post will address the similarities and differences between the two, and why you should have a plan to effectively implement both.
+While these two concepts are used interchangeably and share some similar attributes, they are not synonymous.
+This post will define both terms, address the similarities and differences, and explain why you should have a plan to effectively implement both.

 Before we get to the differences between disaster recovery and business continuity, what do they have in common?
 Primarily, both address disruptions of sufficient scale to interrupt or halt business operations.
 They also share common requirements to be effective, such as: